mawenbao/gofeed/README.md

 ## TODO

-1. Cache old requests: use sqlite to cache downloaded web pages and save their lastmod time.
+1. <del>Cache old requests: use sqlite to cache downloaded web pages and save their lastmod time.</del>
 2. Add alternative methods to extract feed title, link and content from html
     1. xpath
 3. Better readme file